itsoft7/revolut-php/README.md

 ## :bulb: Motivation
 Revolut API has the following bugs:

 * Scope is not supported.
+E.g. you cannot give read-only access to your Revolut application.
 It's a shame.
-E.g. you cannot give read-only access to your Revolut application.
 * No possibility to revoke the token.
 Again it's a shame.
-You can ask for a new token and not save it, but it's a kludge.
+You can ask for a new token (refresh token) and not save it, but it's a kludge.
 * No possibility to add a second account (IBAN) to a counterparty.
 Delete and create is a bad solution due to old payments are linked to the counterparty uuid.
 We can add several counterparties with different IBANs, and get into a mess while distinguishing between 2 different companies with the same name.
 * It's very bad there's no MFA when sending payments via the API.
 We need a second independent channel to confirm (sign) payments.
 It can be SMS or TOTP.